 Languages and Multicultural Education Resource Centre (LMERC) online catalogue – You do not need to be a member to search the LMERC catalogue.
 To search the library, enter your search term in the box at the top of the screen.

-Contact the LMERC if you would like to register for an online catalogue account.
+Contact LMERC if you would like to become a member and borrow resources.
 See: